gabriel/swiftui-routes/README.md

 ### Swift Package Manager

-Add the following dependency to your `Package.swift`:
+Add the dependency to your `Package.swift`:

 ```swift
 dependencies: [